 - Store all of your valuable case information in a single place.

 Every stage of the case management process produces data, resulting in a large repository of party and case information for your organization to manage on a daily basis.
 Keeping track of everything can be difficult, and housing valuable data in multiple locations can risk case organization, preparation, and outcomes.
-Case management software centralizes your critical case data so case managers, agents, and other necessary parties can see the important information they need, when they need it—all from a single location.
+Law manager software centralizes your critical case data so case managers, agents, and other necessary parties can see the important information they need, when they need it—all from a single location.

 - Keep data secure 24/7.

 Party data is confidential, and it’s your organization’s job to ensure that nothing falls through the cracks.
-It’s important to select a case management software provider who has a proven track record of success and has passed the industry’s most stringent security standards.
+It’s important to select a private investigator case management software provider who has a proven track record of success and has passed the industry’s most stringent security standards.
 With multiple parties involved in each case, your case management system must have the ability to securely manage permissions—and tediously sending individual files over secure links won’t cut it.
 Case management software files can be shared directly via the software.
 Plus, everything is tracked, saved and shared in one place.